 Our Behaviour Policy at Bolney is based around consistent practice, positive encouragement and polite, respectful and thoughtful behaviour.

-It is underpinned by both our vision and our key Christian values of Love, Respect, Honesty and Resilience.
+It is underpinned by our key Christian values of Love, Respect, Honesty and Resilience.
 This policy supports the school's Anti-Bullying Policy.